Program Contact: Jonathan Blake 203-582-8539

 Must meet a minimum of 18 credits in Personal Inquiry I & II.

-Within four to seven years of graduation, Computer Science majors are expected to:
+Within four to seven years of graduation, graduates of the Computer Science BA program are expected to:

-1. demonstrate core computer science knowledge and skills;
+- Apply advanced computer science knowledge and skills.

 For detailed admission requirements, including required documents, please visit the Admissions page of this catalog.